← Recipes

 sudo dmesg | grep "of VRAM memory ready"

-Step 2 — Kernel command line: set the parameter trio
+Step 2 — Kernel command line: raise the GTT cap

 sudo cp /etc/default/grub /etc/default/grub.bak.$(date +%s)